-The Worldwide Hospice Palliative Care Alliance (WHPCA) is delighted to announce a new innovative project funded by UK Aid Direct to build a compassionate community to ensure people access the health care that they need when living with and dying from serious illness in the Narayanganj City Corporation of Bangladesh.
+This innovative project is funded by UK Aid Direct.
+We aim to build a compassionate community to ensure people access the health care that they need when living with and dying from serious illness in the Narayanganj City Corporation of Bangladesh.

 In Bangladesh people are living and dying with serious pain and suffering because there are so few hospice and palliative care services and essential palliative care is not included as part of Universal Health Coverage.